agentultra/lean-4-hackers/index.md

 the Zulip chat server.
 The Lean community is very active there and if someone hasn't already encountered your problem in the `lean4` stream there is probably someone who can help.

+## Hello, {name}! ##

+The next step is to modify our `HelloWorld` example so that we can prompt the user for some input and print out a message to them containing it.
+Open up `HelloWorld.lean` and add:

+    def hello2 : IO String := do
+      IO.println "What is your name? "
+      let stdin ← IO.getStdin
+      let name ← IO.FS.Stream.getLine stdin
+      pure s!"Hello, {name.trim}!"

+Then modify `Main.lean`:

+    def main : IO Unit := do
+      IO.println s!"Hello, {hello}!"
+      let greeting ← hello2
+      IO.println $ greeting

+Compile with:

+    $ lake build

+And run it again:

+    $ ./build/bin/HelloWorld
+    Hello, world!
+    What is your name?
+    Random J. Hacker
+    Hello, Random J. Hacker!

+Excellent.
+We can get input from the user.

+## What am I compiling? ##

+Take a peek inside the `build/` directory and you will find:

+    bin/
+    ir/
+    lib/

+`bin/` contains the fully compiled native binary produced by your platform's C tool-chain (for the platforms supported by Lean this should be one of Clang or GCC) for the specified target(s) in your package.

+`lib/` contains the `*.olean` files.
+These are binary files used to cache parsed `*.lean` files with extra metadata about the definitions, modules, etc.

+`ir/` this is probably the more interesting part if you like to peek into the guts of what is being output by the Lean compiler: _C code_.

+If you take a peek at a few of the `.c` files you will see calls to functions such as `lean_inc` and `lean_dec`.
+These come from Lean's run-time library and are an artifact of how Lean does garbage
+collection: reference counting.
+You will see these interspersed with the various functions that map to our `hello` and `hello2` functions.

+The scheme used here is from the _Counting Immutable Beans_ paper by the language's inventor and his collaborators and is well worth a read.

+Bonus: check out the `lean4` source and poke around in `src/include/lean4/lean4.h` and `src/runtime/io.cpp`.